-- Position the Imager at a distance from the symbol that matches the factory pre-set focal distance.
-For example, if your MS-4 is pre-set at 4", position the Imager's parting line 4" from the symbol. - Tip the Imager relative to the symbol to avoid the glare of direct (specular) reflection.
-The case parting line should be perpendicular to the plane of the symbol by either pitching the symbol or the Imager as shown. - Position the Imager in a place with as little ambient light as possible. - Symbols can be rotated (tilted) at any angle; however, for best results symbols should be aligned with the FOV (field of view).
+- Position the imager at a focal distance between 2 and 6 inches from the symbol. - Tip the imager relative to the symbol to avoid the glare of direct (specular) reflection.
+The case parting line should be perpendicular to the plane of the symbol by either pitching the symbol or the imager as shown. - Position the imager in a place with as little ambient light as possible. - Symbols can be rotated (tilted) at any angle; however, for best results symbols should be aligned with the FOV (field of view).